 Got a burning urge to leave the ‘9 to 5’ far, far behind, even if it’s only for the weekend?
 Grab your mates, pile into your 4WD and make your way to Eurimbula National Park (just 112km north-west of Bundaberg) for a weekend jam-packed with eco-adventures.
 Pitch a tent, throw in a line, go for a bushwalk or jump on an eco-tour, there are heaps of ways you can explore the landscapes of this park.

 Bustard Beach near Eurimbula camping area | © Chris Whitelaw

-You’ll have no trouble finding the perfect spot to pitch your tent among the many shady sites nestled in the forest behind the beach.
+You’ll have no trouble finding the perfect spot to pitch your tent among the many shady sites nestled in the forest behind the dunes.
 Spend hours wandering the beach under the watchful eyes of white-bellied sea-eagles and then take up front row seats to watch the amazing technicolour display as the sun sets.

 Wet a line

 Eurimbula Creek | © Chris Whitelaw

 Eurimbula Creek is just a short walk from your 'home away from home' and well-known as a local fishing spot.
 If you are keen on fishing, throw a line in from the creek bank or launch a tinnie to fish the creek’s mangrove-lined upper reaches (but only at high tide).
 Bream, cod, mangrove jack and grunter live in the creek, while little lagoons hold small barramundi.
 Eurimbula Creek is a mud crab sanctuary so if you want to go crabbing, you’ll have to take a short drive or boat trip up to Middle Creek and try your luck there.
 True fishing enthusiasts or adventurers may like to try a fishing charter to the outer Great Barrier Reef and ‘get amongst the big ones’!